cce-bigdataintro-1160/winter2020-site/3-python.md

 3. Write a script that prints the double of all values between 4 and 8 on the list `[1,2,3,4,5,6,7,8,9]`
 4. Write a Python program that separates all values in the list `[1,2,3,4,5,6,7,8,9]` in two other lists.
 One resulting list should contain all even numbers and the other should contain all odd numbers.
+5. A script that prints the integers from 1 to 100.
+For multiples of three print "Fizz" instead , and for the multiples of five print "Buzz".
+For numbers which are multiples of both print "FizzBuzz"
+1. A script that receives two numbers and prints the lesser of two numbers if both numbers are odd, but prints the greater one if one or both numbers are even!
-5. Add, commit and push these scripts to the `python-notebook` repository in GitHub!
+6. Add, commit and push these scripts to the `python-notebook` repository in GitHub!

-### Reading files with Python
+### Reading files
 * Let's now take a look of how to read a file using Python, this will be our first step towards reading datasets
 * Let's see a few script examples together

-1. In `python-notebook` project and do the following exercise in pairs:
+1. In `python-notebook` project do the following exercise:
 2. Copy the boston housing dataset file in your project
 3. Create a script called `my_csv_reader.py`
 4. Check if the boston housing dataset file path is really a file.
 If it is print `I have a file to process`, otherwise print `Boo, no file for me.`